patinside/beop-api/README.md

 ## TODO

-- Make production startup
-- Move from leiningen to deps
-- Check the validity of the option sent by the client with spec
+- Check the validity of the options sent by the client with spec
 - Make some tests
 - Add the adverts data in a database
-- Manage exception for DB
+- Manage exceptions for DB
-- Manage exception for webserver
+- Manage exceptions for webserver
-- imporove organization (create a routes namespace, create )
+- improve organization (routes namespace is not nice)